foundry-vtt-community/wiki.js/development/api/dialog.md

 Foundry Core includes the helper class [`FormDataExtended`](https://foundryvtt.com/api/classes/client.FormDataExtended.html) to help with this.

+Note: In Foundry v12, FormDataExtended drops the `toObject` method used below and simply supplies the object as a property called `.object`.

 ```js
 // this could be the output of renderTemplate to use handlebars